smythp/software-design-lab/templates/journal.md

 Hour 6: Tried to clone software-lab repository in terminal again.
 Got really frustrated.
 Decided to ask someone for help on Tuesday.
 Hour 7: Set out to finish the DHRI Command Line tutorial but my brain was sluggish and dull and I kept going over the same exercises and getting them wrong, so I stopped.
 Note: I'm trying to commit this journal to GitHub.
 I'm a little confused.

+## Week Three (2/7 to 2/13)

+Ummm lemme see

+Hour 1: DHRI Git tutorial
+Hour 2: DHRI Git tutorial and tried to add journal.md to GitHub